khamitov-aleksandr/dice/README.md

 ### How to play
-* Open a webpage: [The Dice Game](https://khamitov-aleksandr.github.io/dice) Game started and the dice are thrown
+* Open a webpage: [The Dice Game](https://khamitov-aleksandr.github.io/dice) Game started and the dice are thrown...